Eruant/eruant.github.io/_posts/2014-05-25-working-with-slush.md

 Today I'm putting what I've learn out there for everyone to benefit from.
 I've taken my boilerplate code and transfered it for use as a template.

+If this is the first time using it, you'll need to download it and set it as a global npm repository.

+{% highlight bash %}
+npm install -g slush-phaser-node
+{% endhighlight %}

-To create your Phaser games you only need to create a new folder, run the slush template script and run gulp.
+Once installed you can create your Phaser games by creating a new folder, run the slush template script and run gulp.

 {% highlight bash %}
 $ cd /path/to/your/directory